Is it a requirement to take a foreign language?

-The ESOL and Foreign Languages Department organizes a Foreign Film Fest each spring and fall.
+The World Languages and Cultures Department organizes a Foreign Film Fest each spring and fall.
 Films are shown in French, German, Italian, Spanish and other world languages such as Farsi, Hungarian, or Mandarin.
 The event is free and open to the public.
-For more information contact Professor Donna Podgorny at (585) 292-3332

 How can I study foreign languages beyond the level offered at MCC?

 Due to reciprocal agreements with area colleges, there are opportunities for full-time MCC students to take an advanced-level foreign language course at four-year colleges in the Rochester area.
 Click here for more details or contact the chair of the department, Louis Silvers at 292-3305.

 If I am fluent in a language other than English, how can I get credit for it?

 Monroe Community College is following a standard practice used by all colleges and universities in referring to the Transfer Credit Practices of Designated Educational Institutions as developed by the American Association of Collegiate Registrars and Admissions Officers.
 Students coming to MCC with verified transfer credit in any foreign language receive MCC credit in the form of General Elective, Humanities, or generic Foreign Language credit.
 Students coming to Monroe Community College without college or university transcripts of foreign language credit, have the following options: